When Can I Go To The Beach After My Facelift?

 Planning Your Facelift With The Accredited Plastic Surgeon Dr. Stavrou

 Learn more about the potentially harmful effects of sunlight on facelift results and discuss how to best protect your scars and health with board-certified plastic surgeon in Nicosia, Limassol, Athens, and Sliema, Dr. Demetris Stavrou (MD, MSc, EBOPRAS, ASPS).

 Dr. Stavrou has extensive experience in facial surgery and an artistic eye.
 He uses cutting-edge surgical technology and advanced facelift techniques to rejuvenate your face and make you look at least 10 years younger.
-He will advise you on when it is best to undergo a facelift and ensure that you feel comfortable, confident and secure before and after the procedure.
+He will advise you on when it is best to undergo a facelift in Cyprus and ensure that you feel comfortable, confident and secure before and after the procedure.